elliotlozano/BTC_arbitrage_analysis/README.md

 * [pandas](https://github.com/pandas-dev/pandas) - For reading data into a DataFrame.

-* [pathlib](https://docs.python.org/3/library/pathlib.html) - For representing the file system path to a csv.
+* [pathlib](https://docs.python.org/3/library/pathlib.html) - For generating a file path to a CSV.

 * [matplotlib](https://matplotlib.org/stable/users/index.html) - For embedding plots in the application.